hesco/Mojolicious-Plugin-INIConfig-Extended/README.md

 did for Config::Simple.

 The code here barely refactors the INIConfig plugin's ->register method to route to a new ->inherit method when appropriate.
+I copied over the test suite from ::INIConfig and ::INIConfig::Extended introduces no regression and may be used as a drop in replacement.

 # SYNOPSIS